lucid-kv/lucid/README.md

 You can find the official documentation at https://docs.lucid-kv.store.

-## Some Use Cases

-* **IoT** - Health Checking enables Consul to quickly alert operators about any issues in a cluster.
-The integration with service discovery prevents routing traffic to unhealthy hosts and enables service level circuit breakers.

-* **Private Keys Storing** - A flexible key/value store enables storing dynamic configuration, feature flagging, coordination, leader election and more.
-The simple HTTP API makes it easy to use anywhere.

-* **Distributed Cache** - Consul makes it simple for services to register themselves and to discover other services via a DNS or HTTP interface.
-  External services such as SaaS providers can be registered as well.

-* **Service Discovery** - Consul is built to be datacenter aware, and can support any number of regions without complex configuration.

-* **Distributed Configuration** - Consul Connect enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.

 ## Command Line Interface

 You can take a look to the Lucid command line on at https://asciinema.org/a/277538.